 6. Find your edge.

 Ask yourself, “What can I offer people that other people can’t?”
-And be as forgiving as possible.
-Write down every possible advantage you might have over someone else who wants to write about video games:
+Then write down every possible advantage you might have over someone else who wants to write about video games:

 - Are you a computer wizard?